 You can use the magazine as a reference for topics of interest or read it page by page and gain an insight into The Organic Way – The Danish Model.

 The Magazine is available in English, German, French and Chinese.

-Please contact Louise Kaad-Hansen LKH@okologi.dk if you would like to get a physical copy of the magazine.
+Please contact Louise Kaad-Hansen LKH@okologi.dk if you would like to get a hard copy of the magazine.
 The magazine is free of charge, but contingent freight costs will be charged.

 The film gives a thorough overview of the organic sector in Denmark and the organic sector’s positions of strength.